egarpor/sphunif/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This is a resubmission where I have
+    - added missing @return in r_alt;
+    - removed the uses of ::: in documentation examples.
 * "Possibly mis-spelled words in DESCRIPTION" -> Double-checked, they are correctly spelled.
 * "Found the following (possibly) invalid URLs" -> Double-checked, they are correct.
 They come from the usage of \doi{} with correct doi's.
 The redirections might be causing timeouts.
 * Please observe that the use of `set.seed` in `unif_stat_MC` and `int_sph_MC` serves the very important purpose of ensuring full reproducibility and facilitating debugging when running simulations in parallel.
 Since the default is **not** to set any seeds (`seeds = NULL`), unless the user explicitly demands otherwise by overriding `seeds`, I believe the package is compliant with CRAN's policy.